WCC spaces – Second floor

 Time spent out of class and away from the books is anything but boring on the Norwich campus.
 Movies, games and all sorts of entertainment are organized by the staff in the Student Activities Office.
 Swing by the WCC to find out what’s playing, where the fun is at and when it’s happening.more about clubs and activities

 Students do have a voice — it’s called the Student Government Association.
 The SGA protects students’ rights and privileges acts as a liaison with other governmental bodies in the University community.
 Let your voice be heard, get involved, check out the SGA at the WCC.more about Student Government Association

 Want to learn about service and give something back to the community?
-Well stop by the Office of Volunteer Programs to learn about the opportunities to serve that are available to Norwich students, staff and faculty.
+Well, stop by the Center for Civic Engagement to learn about the opportunities to serve that are available to Norwich students, staff and faculty.
 With volunteer programs occurring as close as Northfield center and as far away as Vietnam, the Office of Volunteer Programs can surely help you find a way to help others.more about volunteer programs